 How Tocklai is managing its fund

-Some of the TTRI’s key tea research initiatives includes:
+Some of the TTRI’s key tea research initiatives include:

 1. Agronomy –

 With extensive experimentation and tests, TTRI has developed a standardized procedure for pre-planting operations.
 This is accompanied by a guideline for optimum plant population per unit area of plantation.
 It has pioneered studies on mechanized pruning and harvesting successfully.

 2. Bio-technology –

 Started in 1980, extensive research activities are going on in the biotechnological field in TTRI.
 Some of these researches are somatic embryogenesis, micropropagation, protoplast culture, and so on.
 Tea experts in TTRI have successfully used DNA fingerprinting techniques to develop different types of molecular markers.
 They have applied this process to characterize large germplasm collections.

 Expert researchers have launched a project in TTRI for the development of a climate-resilient sustainable growth model for the tea industry.
 It studied the impact and vulnerability of tea plants on climatic changes.
 This project explored the ways to mitigate these challenges.
 There are many other study-works continuing on an ongoing basis in Tocklai.
 The institute shares the knowledge with the tea industry and doing its bit for the growth and betterment of the sector.